Censorship: Implementation

 The former Soviet Union maintained a particularly extensive program of state-imposed censorship.
 The main organ for official censorship in the Soviet Union was the Chief Agency for Protection of Military and State Secrets generally known as the Glavlit, its Russian acronym.
 The Glavlit handled censorship matters arising from domestic writings of just about any kind – even beer and vodka labels.
 Glavlit censorship personnel were present in every large Soviet publishing house or newspaper; the agency employed 70,000 censors to review information before it was disseminated by publishing houses, editorial offices, and broadcasting studios.
 No mass medium escaped Glavlits control.
 All press agencies and radio and television stations had Glavlit representatives on their editorial staffs.

 Sometimes, public knowledge of the existence of a specific document is subtly suppressed, a situation resembling censorship.
 The authorities taking such action will justify it by declaring the work to be "subversive" or "inconvenient".
 An example is Michel Foucault's 1978 text Sexual Morality and the Law (later republished as The Danger of Child Sexuality), originally published as La loi de la pudeur [literally, "the law of decency"].
 This work defends the decriminalization of statutory rape and the abolition of age-of-consent laws.

 When a publisher comes under pressure to suppress a book, but has already entered into a contract with the author, they will sometimes effectively censor the book by deliberately ordering a small print run and making minimal, if any, attempts to publicize it.
 This practice became known in the early 2000s as privishing (private publishing). an OpenNet Initiative (ONI) classifications:

+Cuban media used to be operated under the supervision of the Communist Party's Department of Revolutionary Orientation, which "develops and coordinates propaganda strategies".

+Concessions to avoid censorship

+In the U.S., the Parental Advisory warning is displayed on record label-published music releases considered unsuitable for children.
+This system was decided by the Recording Industry Association of America in 1985, as a concession to deter any Congressional law censoring songs with violent, sexual, or anti-Christian lyrics.
+Such a law had been advocated for by activists striving for "family values" in American culture, but was considered by many musicians to be unconstitutional under the First Amendment—like Frank Zappa and John Denver, who testified to that effect to Congress.
+A similar concession was made by the U.S. video game industry in the 1990s, resulting from similar moral criticism; they created the Entertainment Software Rating Board (ESRB), which determines content age warnings for game packages in the U.S., Canada, and Mexico.